sam-at-axiotic/sam-at-axiotic/README.md

 ## Sam Jones

-Cofounder and Head of Engineering at **[Axiotic](https://axiotic.ai)** — on-device AI that holds one true model of the world and reasons over it locally.
+Cofounder and Head of Engineering at **[Axiotic](https://axiotic.ai)**: on-device AI that holds one true model of the world and reasons over it locally.
 Based in Barcelona.

 I build edge and on-device AI: persistent memory, multi-agent systems, and ML stacks written from scratch where no libraries exist.
-Before Axiotic I was Chief AI Officer at Pieces, where I built on-device memory and copilots used by 150,000+ developers and helped raise $27M across three rounds.
-Ex-Amazon Applied Scientist.
+Before Axiotic I was Chief AI Officer at Pieces, where I built on-device memory and copilots used by 250,000+ developers and helped raise $27M across three rounds.
 MSc AI (Distinction), Edinburgh.

 ### What I care about